dikkadev/raycast-voice/README.md

 - **CUDA Acceleration**: Uses NVIDIA GPU for lightning-fast transcription.
 - **One-Click Workflow**: Record -> Transcribe -> Copy/Paste.
 - **Auto-Start**: Server automatically starts when you use the extension.
+- **Auto-Action**: Automatically paste or copy transcription when complete (configurable, can be skipped).
 - **Multi-Language**: Auto-detects languages (Whisper supports 99+ languages).
 - **Customizable**: Choose your model size (Tiny to Large) and compute device (CUDA/CPU).
+- **Visual Feedback**: Real-time audio level indicator and recording timer.

 ## 📋 Prerequisites